RAMP-project/RAMP/README.md

 <img src="/docs/figures/Example_output.jpg" width="700">

 The source-code is currently released as v0.3.1.
 It is not yeat accompained by a detailed documentation, but the Python code is fully commented in each line to allow a complete understanding of it.
 Further details about the conceptual and mathematical model formulation are provided in the related Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).
+A brief description of the algorithm is provided also [here](https://github.com/RAMP-project/RAMP/blob/master/docs/algorithm.md) on this repository.
 Check out also the [release history](CHANGELOG.md) to see how the code evolved over time.

 Furthermore, you can join our **[Gitter chat](https://gitter.im/RAMP-project/community)** to discuss doubts and make questions about the code!